evancz/guide.elm-lang.org/book/interop/flags.md

   Sub.none
 ```

-The only important here is the `init` function says it takes an `Int` argument.
+The only important difference here is the `init` function says it takes an `Int` argument.
 This is how Elm code gets immediate access to the flags you pass in from JavaScript.
 From there, you can put things in your model or run some commands.
 Whatever you need to do.

 I recommend checking out [this `localStorage` example](https://github.com/elm-community/js-integration-examples/tree/master/localStorage) for a more interesting use of flags!